MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - "Configuration/AdvancedSettings/InitializeEEPROM"

   By terminal:
-  - put command "M502" (Factory Reset), then "M501" (restore default) and "M500" (Save settings in EEPROM).
+  - with the command "M502" (Factory Reset), then "M501" (restore default) and "M500" (Save settings in EEPROM).

    # **VERY IMPORTANT:**
    First of all, you need to check that you have flashed the **correct firmware**.